Tanjung Puting: Ecology

 The park was set aside in the 1930s by the Dutch colonial government for the protection of the orangutans and proboscis monkey, and was designated as a UNESCO Biosphere Reserve in 1977 and a national park in 1982.
+It has been recognised as an Important Bird Area (IBA) by BirdLife International.

 In addition to orangutans and proboscis monkeys, the park is also home to gibbons, macaques, clouded leopards, sun bears, wild boars, porcupines, and sambar deer.
 The park also features many reptiles, including crocodiles, monitor lizards, and pythons, birds, including hornbills and kingfishers, and insects, such as the giant Bornean butterfly.
 The Pondok Ambung Tropical Forest Research Station was established in 2005 for the study of all wild species found in the park.

 Today Tanjung Puting National Park is a popular ecotourism destination, with many local tour companies offering multi-day boat tours to view wildlife and visit the research centers.
 The park was home to 105,000 people as of 1997.
 The park was heavily damaged by fires in 1997 and 1998, and today remains threatened by illegal logging, illegal mining, and forest clearing for agricultural uses.

 Conservation efforts by Indonesian NGO Friends of the National Parks Foundation is leading towards a slow but progressive reforestation of damaged areas.
 Their reforestation work has seen the planting of thousands of saplings in the area to recreate habitat for the endemic wildlife in the area.